 Companies that still tolerate such behaviours in 2017, creating a hostile environment for Islamophobic people like you, can be reported to your national discrimination watchdog.

-But do you really want things to get to that point if you can help it?
-With a little common sense, you should be able to keep the quasi-legal authorities out of it.
+But you don’t really want things to get to that point if you can help it, do you?
+Good news: with a little common sense, you should be able to keep the quasi-legal authorities out of it.

 So come out of the closet!
 Let your Muslim workmates know about your condition.
 You might just be surprised how understanding they are once they—well—understand.